kdevasenapathy/cs159skurves.github.io/template_blog_file/2020-04-24-current-research.md

 Previous work done in machine learning based combinatorial optimization has been too restrictive for both scalability and application to a variety of problems.
 This network architecture in this novel method is general enough to be applied to different types of graph problems, and captures more of the combinatorial structure of the underlying graph compared to previous methods which used standard network architectures.
 Capturing the combinatorial structure by using the graph embedding also comes with the added benefit of scalability to larger graphs; whereas previous approaches needed to tailor the size of their input to match that of the network.

-Another benefit comes from the process of $n$-step learning, allowing the evaluation function $Q$ to directly train on the objective function of the optimization problem, while still being able to account for delayed rewards that are not obvious to a standard greedy heurstic.
+Another benefit comes from the process of $n$-step learning, allowing the evaluation function $Q$ to directly train on the objective function of the optimization problem, while still being able to account for delayed rewards that are not obvious to a standard greedy heuristic.
 Additionally, improved benefit is derived from the usage of experience replay, creating training samples with respect to the potential benefit of each node rather than the entire solution, allowing for many more sample instances to train on compared to a standard policy gradient approach, which only performs an update based on the entire solution.

 These benefits are not just theoretical, the results speak for themselves!
 S2V-DQN was tested on TSP, MAXCUT, and MVC, and was even able to find a more optimal solution than a neural network based algorithm which was specifically designed to solve TSP; let alone being able to find near optimal solution for all 3 problems.
 The benefits don't stop there; the algorithm was empirically able to find near optimal solutions for graph sizes over 10 times larger than graphs it was trained on, and was able to do so slightly faster compared to other problem-specific algorithms which found similarly optimal solutions.